Harvest Portfolios Group

 Reasons the HUTL ETF is right for defensive investors today

-Canadian utility stocks have struggled in 2023, but the HUTL ETF provides global exposure and adds scale and diversification.
-Beyond that, Harvest also employs its active covered call writing which has helped in a tough rising rate environment.
+The HUTL ETF provides global exposure and adds scale and diversification.
+Beyond that, Harvest also employs its active covered call writing which helped in a tough monetary tightening environment.
 Utilities allow investors to position themselves defensively for the current stage of the rate cycle.
 A couple scenarios could play out in the near future from the fight to bring inflation down, that is reaching a “soft landing” or a “hard landing”.
 In both scenarios utilities seem to perform well based on the historical records.
 In a “soft landing” policymakers succeed in taming inflation without causing significant economic deceleration, in which case utilities could extend positive total returns as rates come down and markets rebound.
 However, in a “hard landing”, wherein the policies lead to a recession, utilities have historically provided a better performance compared to the broader market.

-Ultimately, the HUTL ETF offers exposure to a sector that has come under pressure due to interest rate increases, offers attractive valuations with strong dividend yields.
+Ultimately, HUTL and HUTE offer exposure to a sector that has come under pressure due to interest rate increases, both offer attractive valuations with strong dividend yields.
 Importantly, it provides diversification for Canadian investors looking to add to the Utilities sectors.

 HUTL | Harvest Equal Weight Global Utilities Income ETF